kristinemlarson/gnssrefl/tests/use_cases/use_mchn.md

 **Take a Quick Look at the Data**

-Use **quickLook** to examine the spectral characteristics of the SNR data for the default L1 settings [(For details on quickLook output.)](../../docs/quickLook_desc.md):
+Examine the spectral characteristics of the SNR data for the default settings [(For details on quickLook output.)](../../docs/quickLook_desc.md):

 <code>quickLook mchn 2019 205</code>